MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nc-acxrequest-evt_acx_object_preprocess_request.md

     ASSERT(Request);

     // Add the handling of the request here.
-    // Driver is responsable for completing the request when done.
+    // Driver is responsible for completing the request when done.

     //
     // Else, just give the request back to ACX.